 A passing score on the OGET in the area of initial certification is required for student teaching and graduation.
-A passing score on the OPTE is required before a recommendation is made for teacher licensure.
-Teacher candidates are responsible for paying for their licensure testing.
-Consult the State Department of Education for current costs.
+A passing score on the OPTE is required before a recommendation is made for

 Graduation Requirements

 A minimum of 124 credit hours and 2.5 CGPA are required to graduate.
 (2.75 or higher CGPA required starting 6/1/15 for entry and exit from the program) All Professional Education and Specialization Courses must have a grade of "C" or above.
 The Oklahoma General Education Test must be taken and passed in order to graduate.
 As of July 1, 2010, early childhood and elementary majors must pass with a minimum of 70% on the Oklahoma Reading Instruction Exam.